Trackunit/developer-hub/api-docs/time-series-introduction.md

 Explore the available endpoints and interact with the Time Series API to retrieve valuable time series metrics for analysis and monitoring purposes.

+> 📘 Subscription requirement
+>
+> The Time Series API is only available to customers on the Evolve & Expand or the Link, Lift & Leap subscription packages.
+Data retention limits follow the chosen subscription package.

 ## Interface

 The API exposes an OpenAPI JSON REST interface that you can call directly using your OAuth 2.0 access token.
 See [Access IRIS APIs](../reference/access-token) for further details on how to obtain an access token.